markus456/cdc-funnel/README.md

 CDC stream combiner for [MariaDB MaxScale](https://github.com/mariadb-corporation/MaxScale).

-The _cdc-funnel_ provides an easy way to combine multiple data streams into one coherent newline delimited JSON stream.
+The _cdc-funnel_ provides an easy way to combine multiple data streams into one coherent stream.
 It is intended to be used with the MaxScale CDC modules described in more detail [here](https://mariadb.com/kb/en/mariadb-enterprise/5961/).

 The configuration file is found in `config/default.yml` and follows the following structure.